farisNassif/FourthYear_TheoryOfAlgorithims/README.md

 ```
 The purpose of the ```preMD5()``` function is to handle the pre-processing of the message blocks and then delegate the processed blocks to the ```md5()``` method to perform the hashing rounds. ```WORD MD5_RES[] = {A, B, C, D}``` plays an important role in the program, the array consists of the four 32-bit register values that will be used and manipulated during the actual hashing rounds and will ultimately contain the final hash to be output to the user.

 Before any of that happens the user defined input needs to be pre processed via the ```nextblock()``` function.
 This function processes and pads the message blocks based on the process outlined in the Request for Comments document [[3]](https://tools.ietf.org/html/rfc1321).
-A switch statement checks to see which of the three conditions outlined in the first section of [How does it work?](#how-does-it-work) is true, each message block that gets processed is passed into ```md5(&M, MD5_RES)``` as a parameter along with the array containing the four 32-bit register values needed to compute the hash.
+A switch statement checks to see which of the three conditions outlined in the first section of [How MD5 Works](#https://github.com/farisNassif/FourthYear_TheoryOfAlgorithms/blob/master/Overview/overview.md#how-md5-works) is true, each message block that gets processed is passed into ```md5(&M, MD5_RES)``` as a parameter along with the array containing the four 32-bit register values needed to compute the hash.

 The ```md5()``` function is the final processing step and is executed for each message individual message block.
 ```C